2023 AOCS Annual Meeting & Expo April 30–May 3, 2023, Denver, Colorado, USA Colorado Convention Center

 Proteins as ingredients in lipid-rich food systems; proteins as antioxidants; hydrolyzing proteins to peptides; metal chelating peptides; proteins as substrates for complex oxidation reactions; predicting antioxidant activity in peptides.

-Session chairs: Mads Bjørlie, PhD Student, National Food Institute, Denmark; Charlotte Jacobsen, Professor/Leader, National Food Institute, Technical University of Denmark, Denmark; and Matthew Fhaner, Chair and Associate Professor of Chemistry, University of Michigan- Flint, USA
+Session chair: Mads Bjørlie, PhD Student, National Food Institute, Denmark; and Charlotte Jacobsen, Professor/Leader, National Food Institute, Technical University of Denmark, Denmark

 Understanding and Controlling Oxidation in Complex Food Systems and Snacks